bvberkum/htcache/main.rst

 **htcache** aims to be a versatile caching and rewriting HTTP and FTP proxy in Python.
 It is a fork of http-replicator 4.0 alpha 2.
 See CHANGELOG.

+branches
+    new_stable (current)
+        - Sort, Join and Proc rules in addition to NoCache and Drop. stable
+        - FIXME: Not working!
+        - TODO: conains unused?
+CachedResource code , integrate or  remove master
+        - FIXME: Not working!
+        - sqlalchemy integration, trying to use CachedResource (uriref, taxus facade) development
+        - trying to incoorporate gate.Resource, impl. htache.Resource

 .. contents::

 Status